saulalbert/adafruit-free-busy-pomodoro-timer/README.md

 ### Wiring

-If using stacking headers (recommended), **no wiring needed**—just plug the FeatherWing onto the Feather.
+None required if using stacking headers - just plug the FeatherWing onto the Feather.

 For manual wiring: